ericapiano/groceryList/README.md

 # Grocery List

-A single page web application created as a take home assignment for Bank of America Merryl Lynch job interview for the Junior Front End Developer role.
+A single page front end web application created as a take home assignment for Bank of America Merryl Lynch job interview for the Junior Front End Developer role.

 ## Demo Link